wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 20 On the next day , the whole host of Britain gathered themselves together , and with their might went against the strong hold of Jackson.

-21 But Jackson let the destroying engines loose upon the servants of Britain , and compelled them to return to their encampments with great loss , even an hundred and two score.-
+21 But Jackson let the destroying engines loose upon the servants of Britain , and compelled them to return to their encampments with great loss , even an hundred and two score.

 22 Nevertheless , on the first day of the first month of the eighteen hundred and fifteenth year , the men of war of Britain came again , and strove to dislodge the army of Jackson ; but again they were deceived , and lost about an hundred men.

-23 At this time there arrived to the aid of Jackson about two thousand five hundred valiant men , from the back-woods of Kentucky
+23 At this time there arrived to the aid of Jackson about two thousand five hundred valiant men , from the back-woods of Kentucky.

 24 Disappointed in their expectations , and failing in their attempts to discomfit the army of Columbia , the captains and the host of Britain arrayed themselves in their might to go against the hold of Jackson with their whole force.